dboland77/phoneword-backend/README.md

 1. The word list could be provided by API, or database rather than hardcoded

-1. For deployment it would need: Authorisation, Testing, cahching, better error handling (Boom plugin) , validation, cookies, process monitoring (Good plugin)
+1. For deployment it would need: Authorisation, Testing, caching, better error handling (Boom plugin) , validation, cookies, process monitoring (Good plugin)

 1. env variables and API setup for production not considered here - just localhost.